Jane Dornacker

-Jane Carroll Dornacker (October 1, 1947 – October 22, 1986) was an American rock musician, actress, comedian and traffic reporter.
-She gained fame as a comedian, actor, dancer and as an associate and songwriter for the San Francisco rock band The Tubes; she also led her own band, Leila and the Snakes.
+Jane Carroll Dornacker (October 1, 1947 – October 22, 1986) was an American rock musician, comedian and traffic reporter.
+She gained fame as an associate songwriter for the San Francisco rock band The Tubes; she also led her own band, Leila and the Snakes.

 Career

 Dornacker was born in Albuquerque, New Mexico, the daughter of John L. Dornacker.
 Her family lived at 1701 Las Lomas Road, NE Albuquerque, in a house built in 1928 by her grandfather, Dr Edward C. Matthews, a physician.
 She had two sisters, Ann and Mary.
-She was a performer from a young age, and wrote a six-act play while she was in Monte Vista Elementary School; at 8, she sang all the parts in an opera of her own composition "in a language no-one could understand".
+She was a performer from a young age, and wrote a six-act play while she was in Monte Vista Elementary School; at 8, she sang all the parts in an opera of her own composition "in a language no one could understand".

 In her late high school years, Dornacker was a featured performer in a number of local Albuquerque dramatic productions.
 In March 1964 she played Sophie in Jerome Kern's Roberta; in August she appeared in Maxwell Anderson's The Bad Seed and in October, she played Christina in Sidney Howard's play The Silver Cord.

 In 1965 Dornacker moved to San Francisco and in the same year vied to become San Francisco State University's Homecoming Queen.
 Her campaign saw her riding a bicycle enclosed in a cage; she described herself as an 'Earth Mother' and declared that she was magic.
 Although she won election to the position, she withdrew stating that she 'didn't want the responsibility'.
 She did not pursue her college degree beyond this first year.

 She married Bob Knickerbocker, whom she had met at university, and their daughter Naomi was born in 1969.
-They divorced after eight years of marriage; Knickerbocker would die of a heart attack in July, 1986.
+They divorced after eight years of marriage; Knickerbocker died of a heart attack in July 1986.